vantage-sh/docs.vantage.sh/docs/terraform.md

 }
 ```

 The below example shows how to add a member account _without_ a CUR integration.
+Note the `cur_bucket_name` variable is not included within the module configuration.
 As a result, an IAM Role is created, which Vantage can assume to ingest the cost and resource metadata that are displayed within the Vantage console.
 See the [Terraform documentation](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest) for more details.

 ```bash
 terraform {